-If you choose to use cloth diapers for your baby, you'll need to decide on a method of storing the dirty diapers until its time for washing.
-Take a look at the advantages and disadvantages of wet pail storage and dry pail storage to determine which method might be best for you.
+If you choose to use cloth diapers for your baby, you'll need a cloth diaper pail.
+There are two main types of cloth diaper pails - wet pails and dry pails - plus a hybrid system.
+Take a look at the advantages and disadvantages of the various types to determine which cloth diaper pail might be best for you.

 What is a Wet Pail?

 A wet diaper pail is one that stores used cloth diapers in water before washing.